jakejack13/jakejack13/README.md

 ## Hi, I'm Jacob

 ### About Me
-- I'm a Master of Engineering candidate studying Computer Science at Cornell University with a specialization in distributed systems, cloud computing, and software engineering
+- I'm a Master of Engineering candidate studying Computer Science at Cornell University with a specialization in cloud computing, distributed systems, and software engineering
 - I previously graduated from Cornell University's College of Engineering with a Bachelor of Science in Computer Science and a minor in Operations Research and Information Engineering (ORIE)
 - I'm an incoming software engineer at Addepar, working on server-side improvements for the End Client Experience (ECX) team
 - I'm a backend engineer with fullstack capabilities
-- I'm interested in the intersection of software engineering with distributed computing, cloud computing, and systems programming
+- I'm interested in the intersection of software engineering with cloud computing and distributed computing
 - I'm interested in all aspects of software engineering, including design, implementation, testing, and deployment

 ### I'm currently learning